ppy/osu-wiki/news/2025/2025-08-25-performance-points-star-rating-updates.md

 ### Length bonus revamp

-A [change](https://github.com/ppy/osu/pull/33582) proposed by [rloseise](https://osu.ppy.sh/users/6793778) was made in order to entirely revamp the length bonus in PP.
+A [change](https://github.com/ppy/osu/pull/33582) by [rloseise](https://osu.ppy.sh/users/6793778) was made in order to entirely revamp the length bonus in PP.

 Previously, the length bonus was applied based on the number of objects in the map and would reach its maximum bonus at 1500 objects.
 Length bonus now scales by a weighted object count depending on how consistently difficult the beatmap is, gradually converging towards a maximum bonus rather than ending abruptly: